What We Know About Scott Disick, Sofia Richie's Break Up

 E!
 News reported Richie has been supporting Disick and the outlet spoke with a source who revealed that Richie was one of the people responsible for getting Disick into rehab in the first place.
 She’d noticed Disick acting off and contacted Kourtney Kardashian for guidance.
 Kardashian immediately sprang into action and gave Disick an ultimatum that convinced him to go to rehab.

-It should be noted that Scott Disick’s lawyer, Marty Singer, has vehemently denied any allegations that the rehab stay was for drug or alcohol, as has been rumored.
-Rather, Singer said Disick was in the facility to deal with the death of his parents, which happened over a three-month period.
+It should be noted that Disick’s lawyer, Marty Singer, has vehemently denied any allegations that the rehab stay was for drug or alcohol, as has been rumored.
+Rather, Singer said Disick was in the facility to deal with the death of his parents, which happened over a three month period.

 Scott Disick and Sofia Richie’s high-profile romance has long been a favorite target of the tabloids.
 Star claimed in February that Disick and Richie had secretly broken up.
 Gossip Cop proved that this rumor was beyond false and time has vindicated our decision.